TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 #### Prepare a list of AEM packages

-For convenience, the packages can be saved to an environment variable:
+For convenience, the packages can be saved to an environment variable, by simply typing into the dom0 terminal, or copying a text file from a disposable qube:

 ```shell
 packages=(